CityOfZion/neon-js/docs/examples/index.md

 id: index
 title: Overview
 ---
-We write some example codes of `neon-js` for developers to refer to.
+Here are some examples of `neon-js` for developers to refer to.
 The examples are expected to cover all cases and methods on different levels.

 ## Cases
 - Network Initiation